Neargye/magic_enum/doc/limitations.md

   };
   ```

+  * `MAGIC_ENUM_RANGE_MAX/MAGIC_ENUM_RANGE_MIN` does not affect the maximum amount of flags.

+  * If enum is declared as flags, then it will not reflect the value of zero and is logically AND.

 * Enum value must be in range `[MAGIC_ENUM_RANGE_MIN, MAGIC_ENUM_RANGE_MAX]`.

   * By default `MAGIC_ENUM_RANGE_MIN = -128`, `MAGIC_ENUM_RANGE_MAX = 128`.